pintail105/SailingTools/README.md

 Timer - Race timer

 Multiple targets can be loaded.
 Screens are rotated by pressing the up/down arrow keys.
-Double-pressing (within 1 second) the run button sets a new target.
+Double-pressing (within 1 second) the run button sets a new target using your current position.
 Single-pressing the run button on the target view opens menu.
 Choices are to stop following that target or save the target.
 Holding the up button opens the main menu.
-Choices are to load a saved target or start the timer.
+Choices are to load a saved target or load the timer.
 Pressing the back button opens the exit menu.
 Choices are to Save and Exit or Discard and Exit.
 All menus are designed with Back being the default option.
 This helps avoid choosing something you don't want to do when bumping the buttons, like during an active race.
 Targets are saved to slots.
 Garmin limits the menu items, so only 15 slots are available at this time.
 Activity recording starts automatically when the unit gets a (marginal) location fix.
-If the timer is already running, starting it from the main menu will reset it.
-The time is currently hard coded to 5 minutes.
+If the timer is already running, reloading it from the main menu will reset it.
+There is a hard coded 5 minute timer, or a user setting-based timer.
+So, you can set the timer to be 3 mintues, for example.
 When viewing the timer, pressing the run button will round the timer to closest minute.
 If the location stops being updated or becomes poor quality, the display will grey slightly and will include a warning text in red.